github-education-resources/GitHubGraduation-2021/_data/Monolidth/Monolidth.md

 ---
 name: William Todt
 institution: KIT 🚩
-quote: f it comes easy, it will go fast
+quote: if it comes easy, it will go fast
 github_user: Monolidth
 ---